nickzhums/user_study_python_package/readme.md

 Reference: [Installing Python 3.7 on Windows](https://docs.python.org/3.7/using/windows.html)

 ## Install the *Current* Version of the Python SDK
 On Linux or MacOS, Run `install_env_track1.sh` from the `install` directory.

-or you can install these packages using `pip install` from the `install/packages` directory by yourself (as listed in the script).
+You can also install the packages using `pip install` from the `install/packages` directory by yourself (as listed in the script).